topology-foundation/docs-drp/docs/tutorials/grid.md

 });
 ```

-Here we add an event listener for when the create button is clicked.
-When the button is clicked, we will do the following:
+When the create button is clicked, we:

 1. `node.createObject(new Grid())`, which registers our Grid CRO with the topology node and propagate it to the network.
-2. `createConnectHandlers` which subscribes to the messages on the Grid CRO object
+2. `createConnectHandlers()` which subscribes to the messages on the Grid CRO object
-3. ``addUser` which adds us as one of the users on the Grid.
+3. `addUser()` which adds us as one of the users on the Grid.
-4. `render` which will now render the Grid on the UI as both `topologyObject`, `gridCRO` and the user is now initialized.
+4. `render()` which will now render the Grid on the UI as both `topologyObject`, `gridCRO` and the user is now initialized.

 ```ts
 const buttonConnect = <HTMLButtonElement>document.getElementById("joinGrid");